 What is AP Risk Assessment?
 How is it performed?

-AP risk assessment is a comprehensive approach to assessing the risk that arises at every step and turn of the Accounts Payable process.
-This proactive process identifies, evaluates, and prioritizes different types of risks inherent in the AP process to reduce the chance of risk, improve accuracy and compliance, and protect the business’s financial assets.
-The AP risk assessment usually involves:
+AP risk assessment evaluates the risks at every step of the Accounts Payable process.
+This process identifies, evaluates, and prioritizes risks in the AP process to reduce risk, improve accuracy and compliance, and protect financial assets.

 Understanding the AP Process: “The AP accounting expert first needs to understand the entire AP process thoroughly to get a clear picture—from the receipt to the payment,” says one of our Accounts Payable Experts at Backofficeaccountants.com